AnaPaulaL27/Lab-Constructors-Prototypes/README.md

 ## Task -DONE ✅

-- Create ` Car` class.
+- Create a` Car` class.
 The car should have properties representing manufacturer, price and engine type.
 DONE

 - Set up Jest and write tests to make sure you can access each of those properties in a `Car` object.